-Now that the days have become noticeably colder and shorter, food supplies have become more scarce for many of the birds that we see year-round.
+Now that the days are noticeably colder and shorter, food supplies have become more scarce for many of the birds we see year-round.

 Here are some good bird food choices for winter and some pointers and tips to keep birds visiting your yard for these next few months.